atikahe/devcamper-api/README.md

 # Devcamper API Backend

-Create the backend for a bootcamp directory website following udemy course on NodeJS Masterclass with some modification.
+Create the backend for a bootcamp directory website.
+.
 ## Usage

 1. Install dependency